notsky23/CS188-P1-Search/README.md

 ## Results:<br>

-You can read more about this module and deliverables at this site https://inst.eecs.berkeley.edu/~cs188/sp22/project1/<br>
+You can read more about this module and deliverables at this site: https://inst.eecs.berkeley.edu/~cs188/sp22/project1/<br>

 Here are the results I got for each deliverables.<br>